-A physician must order the home care services, and they must be provided by a state certified home health agency accepting and abiding by Medicaid rules.
+A physician must order the home care services, and they must be provided by a state certified home health agency accepting and abiding by Health First Colorado rules.
 Long term home care must also be approved by the Options for Long Term Care agency .

 The physician’s order is submitted to the Options for Long Term Care agency, which has ten working days from receipt to complete a face-to-face assessment.
 Based on that assessment, home care will be approved or denied, in conjunction with the care plan.
 The care plan must be reviewed every six months, by phone, at the residence, place of service or other appropriate setting.

 What services can be received and for how long?

 Acute home health care services can be provided for 60 calendar days from the onset of such conditions as infections, stroke, cancer, injury, post-surgical recovery, post hospital care or exacerbated chronic conditions.